TotallyMehis/ZM-Updated/README.md

     - Known issues and their fixes integrated from the wiki.
     - Other minor changes.

-Note: All changes made are commented with 'FIXMOD_CHANGE' Client-project is also removed from the solution.
+Note: All changes made are commented with 'FIXMOD_CHANGE'.
+Client-project is also removed from the solution.

 **Edited files:**

     dlls/ai_concommands.cpp
+    dlls/ai_basenpc.h
+    dlls/ai_basenpc.cpp
     dlls/basecombatcharacter.cpp
     dlls/player.cpp
     dlls/team.cpp